GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/game-zones.md

 9.2.
 There are three types of "out-of-play" zones: each player's deck, each player's hand, and each player's discard pile.

 9.3.
 For an ability to resolve from an out-of-play zone or to affect a card in an out-of-play zone, the ability must either explicitly state the out-of-play zone it resolves from or affects, or it must be a type of ability that by default resolves from an out-of-play zone.
+For more details on abilities, see the [Abilities and Effects](abilities-and-effects.md) section.

 ## 10. Play Area
 10.1.
 A player's "play area" consists of cards that player controls in in-play zones, with the exception of any upgrades that player controls attached to enemy units (which are in the unit's controller's play area).